rexresearch

 Special Precautions & Warnings:

-adenosine during pregnancy and breast-feeding.
-Stay on the safe
+of adenosine during pregnancy and breast-feeding.
+Stay on the

-in the urine, and this might trigger a case of gout.
-Gout causes
+and in the urine, and this might trigger a case of gout.
+Gout

-red, hot, tender, swollen joints.
-The joint that is most often
+causes red, hot, tender, swollen joints.
+The joint that is most

 Heart disease: ATP can cause reduced blood flow to the heart and